molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Find by test id</aside>

-As discussed in [querying the DOM with test ids](#querying-the-dom-with-test-ids), this guide recommends to mark elements with a **test ids**.
+As discussed in [querying the DOM with test ids](#querying-the-dom-with-test-ids), this guide recommends to mark elements with **test ids**.

 These are data attributes like `data-testid="example"`.
-In the test, we use a corresponding attribute selector like `[data-testid="example"]` to find the elements.
+In the test, we use a corresponding attribute selector to find the elements, for example:

 ```typescript
 cy.get('[data-testid="example"]')